dragonpt/sm-manifest/README.md

 Once you have all components locally go to build directory and run either of the 4.9 scripts.

-"androideabi" is for ROMs and "eabi" is for kernels.
+"androideabi" is for ROM compile and "eabi" is for kernel compile.

-When you finished running the script you will find a toolchain located in tmp/ labeled either eabi or androideabi depending on which script you ran.  * Note: when I say tmp I mean root tmp not user home tmp so don't get confused.
+When you finished running the script you will find a toolchain located in home/user/tmp/ (or ~/tmp for short) labeled either arm-eabi-4.9 or arm-linux-androideabi-4.9 (or something close, names subject to change but you'll be able to tell which is which) depending on which script you ran.

 This is your new SaberMod Toolchain!